Please carefully consider these points before your book:

 - Choose your preference of apartment type after you have carefully read the information on the different types of accommodation available and the costs associated to living on campus.

 - Diversity: Apartments are mixed and you can expect to live with or near students of any gender, any nationality, any age, any course and at any stage of their course.
-However using allocations by student category rooms (in general) are offered according to student categories and as far is possible most rooms for postgraduates are together for example as are First Years.
+However using allocations by student category, rooms (in general) are offered according to student categories and as far is possible most rooms for postgraduates are together for example as are First Years.

 - Some students may wish to live on campus because of the impact of a medical, welfare or mobility issue.
 Further details for students is available here.

 - Do your financial planning in advance, taking into account that you are charged for 7 days a week for the full academic year.
-Payment dates and rates This year and because booking is likley to be in August after the CAO Round 1 Offers are made, there will be a very short time interval between the day to book, the day the first instalment of fees fall due and the day of your move in.
-All may happen possibly within one week.
-Please arrange your funding in advance so that you have time to draw down loans or make transfers from accounts to your Bank Card account, bearing in mind that all payments will be made online via Bank Card only (no ebank transfers, cash, cheques or invoices can be accepted).
+Payment dates and rates This year and because booking is likley to be in September after the CAO Round 1 Offers are made, there will be a very short time interval between the day to book, the day the first instalment of fees fall due and the day of your move in.
+All may happen possibly within one week or shorter.
+Please arrange your funding well in advance so that you have time to draw down loans or make transfers from accounts to your Bank Card account, bearing in mind that all payments will be made online via Bank Card only (no ebank transfers, cash, cheques or invoices can be accepted).

 - Living in a community with other students is great and Student Residences will create opportunities for you to meet life long friends.
 However it can also be very challenging living with people you do not already know and who may have different customs or expectations to you.
 Think about how ready you are for these challenges and how well you will cope before you book a room.
+Always keep your bedroom door locked whether present in the room or away.

 As part of the booking process for on-campus accommodation, you will be asked to complete a booking form online.
 Paper applications, emails or telephone calls will not be accepted or registered as part of the booking process.
 The format of the application form can be found here